TIBCOSoftware/snappydata/docs/reference/sql_reference/create-sample-table.md

     )
     AS select_statement
 ```
+When creating a base table, if you have applied the partition by clause, the clause is also applied to the sample table.
+The sample table also inherits the number of buckets, redundancy and persistence properties from the base table.
+For sample tables, the overflow property is set to False by default.
+(For column tables the default value is True).

 ## Description
  * QCS: Query Column Set.
 These columns are used for startification in startified sampling.